Kosmorro/website/content/cli/download/sources.md

 +++
-title = "Download Kosmorro on Linux" description = "All the instructions to install Kosmorro on Linux!"
+title = "Build Kosmorro from its source code" description = "All the instructions to build Kosmorro!"
 +++

 # Build Kosmorro from its sources code